jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 Now we see that our recursive definition of the Q-funciton includes an expectation over the policy we're evaluating and it's estimating it using the weighted average of the Q-function that we've become familiar with.

-## Q-learing: importance sampling free
+## Q-learning: importance sampling free
 Things should be getting clearer, but a recursive definition is not an algorithm and you might wonder if something is going to trip us up as move to algorithms for estimating Q. It won't, but let's be sure of that.

 The recursive definition of the Q-function is neat on its own, but there is a really cool property that if you replace $Q^\*(s, a)$ with estimates and iteratively update the estimates using the recursive relationship, the values will converge to $Q^\*$!
 That is, using the update rule